I received this email from a reader a while back…

 Q: Hi, Martha, Do you have recipes for just one person?
 I find most of the recipes are for 4 or more people, so I end up with way too much food.
 Thank You.

-A: It’s a question that comes up regularly, “What’s the best approach to cooking for one that doesn’t result in too many leftovers?” ” Do you have single-serve recipes that are easy and healthy?”
+A: It’s a question that comes up regularly, “What’s the best approach to cooking for one (or two) that doesn’t result in too many leftovers?” ” Do you have single-serve recipes that are easy and healthy?”

 So I assembled a list of my favorite easy healthy low calorie single-serve recipes.
 Then I brainstormed the best shopping and cooking strategies and tips to be successful when you’re cooking solo on a diet and organized them here….